donaldboulton/bibwoe/_posts/2000-12-12-post-Prayer.md

 ## Power Of Man In Spirit

-Mans Spiritual existance within the Holy Spirit gives mankind super abilitys.
+Mans Spiritual existence within the Holy Spirit gives mankind super abilities.
 But you only live in the flesh and adore substance and you beg for more of the substance to make you even sicker, taking you away from God and Fathers Truth.

 ### Matthew 6:5